Kultercode/library_manager/README.md

 To use the application with a gui I used Swagger UI.

-To run the application, if you are in the same folder as the file, you should type this into the command line:
+To run the application, you need at least JRE 11.

+If you are in the same folder as the file, you should type this into the command line to run the app:
 java -jar library_manager-1.2.jar

 After the app successfully started, you should type this into a web browser and hit enter: http://localhost:8080/swagger-ui/index.html